Contact Lenses How-To

 - Dry your hands completely with a lint-free towel.

-- When handling the contact lenses, make sure you use the tips of your fingers, and be careful to avoid your nails; keeping your nails short and well smooth reduces the risk of damaging your contact lenses with the nails.
+- When handling the contact lenses, make sure you use the tips of your fingers, and be careful to avoid your nails; keeping your nails short and smooth reduces the risk of damaging your contact lenses with your nails.

 Back to top